asymmetric-dev/autoclock-validator/README.md

-## Autoclock Validator
+## Autoclock Validator (Asymmetric Fork)
 * A fast and straightforward way to spin up a Solana validator running the Jito client.
-* The Autoclock Validator Ansible script has been designed and tested on c3.large [Latitude](https://www.latitude.sh/pricing) servers running Ubuntu thus far.
+* The Autoclock Validator (Asymmetric) Ansible script has been designed and tested on s3.large [Latitude](https://www.latitude.sh/pricing) servers running Ubuntu thus far.
 Other OS and machine/disk configurations are untested yet, but feel free to fork or submit PRs to support additional infra.
-* C3.large machines have 2 disks.
+* S3.large machines have 2 disks.
 One of these is mounted to / and the second one needs to be supplied in the defaults.

 ### Follow these steps: